Fr. Andrew SummersonUniversity of Toronto and Lumen Christi Institute

 Food, beverages, and Greek/English copies of the Ambigua will be provided.

-Rev. Andrew Summerson, S.Th.D. is Assistant Professor of Greek Patristics at the Sheptytsky Institute of Eastern Christian Studies in the Faculty of Theology at the University of St. Michael’s College, parish priest at St. Mary Byzantine Catholic Church in Whiting, Indiana, and Program Fellow in Patristics and Eastern Christianity at the Lumen Christi Institute.
+Rev. Andrew Summerson, S.Th.D. is Assistant Professor of Greek Patristics at the Sheptytsky Institute of Eastern Christian Studies in the Faculty of Theology at the University of St. Michael’s College in the University of Toronto, parish priest at St. Mary Byzantine Catholic Church in Whiting, Indiana, and Program Fellow in Patristics and Eastern Christianity at the Lumen Christi Institute.
 He is the author of Divine Scripture and Human Emotion in Maximus the Confessor (Brill 2021).
 He is currently working on a monograph exploring Maximus the Confessor's interpretation of Gregory Nazianzen.